Louisiana Department of Health

 Top Flex Activities

-Financial indicators for Louisiana CAHs are better on average than CAHs nationally.
-However, one area where the state noticed a weakness was that Louisiana hospitals have a higher debt load than the national average.
+Financial indicators for Louisiana CAHs are higher on average than for CAHs nationally.
+One weakness was that the hospitals had a higher debt load than the national average.
 An assessment was conducted in FY 2015 to determine reasons for the higher debt load and strategies for improvement.
-Results of the assessment indicated that the debt rate of three hospitals were higher than average but otherwise Louisiana CAHs do not carry large debt loads.
+Results of the assessment indicated that the debt rate of three hospitals was higher than average, but otherwise Louisiana CAHs do not carry large debt loads.
 The financial assessment for FY 2016 focused specifically on the three hospitals identified with higher than average debt levels.
 Results from the new assessment indicated that the hospitals no longer had a high debt ratio (or possibly that initial information was incomplete in the first assessment).
 Current year activities will focus on studying opportunities for Louisiana CAHs to improve revenue flow.

 Louisiana CAHs do not have a formal network.
-Web-based quarterly meetings, as part of the Medicare Beneficiary Quality Improvement Project (MBQIP) support, provided by the Rural Quality Improvement Technical Assistance (RQITA) team, provide an informal opportunity for hospitals to share ideas and request assistance on similar challenges.
+Web-based quarterly meetings as part of the Medicare Beneficiary Quality Improvement Project (MBQIP) support, provided by the Rural Quality Improvement Technical Assistance (RQITA) team, provide an informal opportunity for hospitals to share ideas and request assistance on similar challenges.

 Please describe how your state Flex Program has enhanced its use of data in the past year.

 After a failed attempt at providing a remote data extract service through the Small Rural Hospital Improvement Program (SHIP) program activities, the Louisiana Flex Program was able to initiate a new effort for supporting hospitals to collect data more accurately and efficiently.
 A software program (HORSE) is being made available to the hospitals that will work with their billing programs to randomly select charts and perform the bulk of data abstraction for outpatient and inpatient measures.